-Notwithstanding the above, individuals and organisations are continuing to develop and establish programmes for the care of patients suffering from severe mental morbidity.
+Notwithstanding the above, individuals and organizations are continuing to develop and establish programmes for the care of patients suffering from severe mental morbidity.
 For example, NIMHANS, which evaluated the first such programme, is now adopting districts where the GPs, also village leaders, are taught to handle such problems (Rao et al 1990).
 Programmes for educating the public about mental health are also going on.
 There are also temples and dharmashalas as well as modern rehabilitation centres across the country for the care of the chronically ill.
-However the philosophy of these programmes as well as the nature of service they offer is not sufficiently documented.
-Research is needed to look into these aspects
+However the quality of service these programmes are able to offer is not sufficiently documented.
+Research is needed to assess these programmes.